 - All of the cabs are the same kind of car, and I don’t know the make or model, but it looks like an old 1940s sedan.

 - For a country from which people get so shitty about the metric system, there are so many god damn inconsistencies.
 Like on the highway, some warning signs were in miles, but others were kilometers.
 I also noticed this in the right/left thing.
 For example, I would always expect a down escalator to be on the left, and on an escalator, for the standing/slow people to be on the left, and the faster/walking people on the right.
 I found a mix of both.
 I never knew what side of the sidewalk I should be using for a given speed/direction.
+Also, there wasn’t a bar where you could buy a 0.473176L of beer.

 - We stayed in Marble Arch.
 I have only the vaguest idea of London geography, and I feel we barely scratched the surface in our brief stay, but to me, it felt like this was a slightly richy-rich neighborhood, although nowhere near as much as Nob Hill.